-Antidepressants, Antipsychotics, and Benzodiazepines - What's the Difference?
+Antidepressants, Antipsychotics and Benzodiazepines

 The world of psychotherapeutic medicines can be confusing - there are so many medications with hard-to-pronounce names that distinguishing between them can be difficult.
 This short and sharp talk by Associate Professor Louis Roller will refresh your memory on the common psychotherapeutic medications.